MichaelRWolf/mobprogrammingrpg/theShortcutAdmiral.md

 ## Commitments

-* Say "Shortcut Check" as soon as you realize you need shortcut assistance, regardless of current activity.
+- Say "Shortcut Check" as soon as you realize you need shortcut assistance, regardless of current activity.
-* Follow the intent of the Perfection Game: focus on positive observations and specific improvements.
+- Follow the intent of the Perfection Game: focus on positive observations and specific improvements.
-* Accept keyboard suggestions without argument or defensiveness.
+- Accept shortcut suggestions without argument or defensiveness.
-* Be supportive of anyone using Shortcut Check.
+- Be supportive of anyone using Shortcut Check.
-* Do not shame or punish anyone for not knowing shortcuts.
+- Do not shame or punish anyone for not knowing shortcuts.
-* Do not shame or punish anyone for not using shortcuts.
+- Do not shame or punish anyone for not using shortcuts.
-* Withhold suggestions only if you cannot provide a specific improvement.
+- Withhold suggestions only if you cannot provide a specific improvement.

 ## Scoring

 - Earn XP when Driver successfully uses a suggested shortcut
-- Earn XP when answering "Shortcut Check" requests correctly
-- Double-count XP with Driver when they use a new keyboard shortcut
+- Double-count XP with Driver when they use a new shortcut
 - Consider awarding XP to the mob when shortcuts prevent "clickey-clickey" delays

 ## Example Keystroke Areas